 Iaido is the art of drawing the sword.
 Practice consists of Kata, choreographed forms performed against invisible opponents.
 All Kata begin and end with the sword sheathed.
 For some schools, Iaido practice also includes, Tameshigiri, the cutting of materials, such as bamboo, to test a swordsman’s ability to cut.

 IAIDO STYLES AT THE HOUSTON KENSHIKAN

 Iaido encompasses many styles of swordsmanship.
-The Houston Kenshikan teaches 3 styles: Seitei Iaido, Muso Shinden Ryu, and Mugai Ryu Iai Hyodo.
+The Houston Kenshikan teaches multiple styles including Seitei Iaido, Muso Shinden Ryu, and Mugai Ryu Iai Hyodo.

 Seitei is a form of modern, standardized Iaido created by the All Japan Kendo Federation to promote Iaido within Kendo Dojos.
 It is also designed to give students a strong foundation for Koyru, old, classical styles of Iai.
 While there are only 12 Kata, the Kata may be studied for over a lifetime alone.
-Under the All US Kendo Federation, members may test for rank, compete and participate in seminars year wide.
+Under the All US Kendo Federation, members may test for rank, compete, and participate in seminars year wide.
 In addition, demonstration of Koryu is required in order for students to receive promotion in the higher Dan, black belt, ranks.

 Mugai Ryu Iai Hyodo is a Koryu originating from the late 1600s.
+Mugai means "Outer nothingness."
 Tsuji Gettan Sukemochi, influenced by Zen Buddhism, created Mugai Ryu to cultivate educated swordsmen.
 Thus, while all techniques are real, effective killing techniques, Mugai Ryu epitomizes self-cultivation through the study of a martial art.
 Like Seitei Iaido, there are only a few Kata.
 However, each Kata contains many variations.

 Joe Sheldon, 5th Dan